KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 - ICAV sub-funds may produce their own sub-fund financial statements.
 Sub-funds in an umbrella ICAV may have different year ends and may adopt different accounting standards.
 There is no requirement for consolidation

-- Generally an ICAV with a management company such as KB Associates is used to ensure that there is significant demonstrable substance to a fund structure
+- Generally an ICAV with a management company such as KBA is used to ensure that there is significant demonstrable substance to a fund structure

-- The entity establishing an ICAV may utilise an external management company such as that of KB Associates to transfer risk and the capital requirement to an external entity and to facilitate speed of establishment
+- The entity establishing an ICAV may utilise an external management company such as that of KBA to transfer risk and the capital requirement to an external entity and to facilitate speed of establishment

 - Alternatively, the entity establishing an ICAV may utilise a proprietary management company.